 With music by Christopher Dickins, Rebel Song is an adaptation of the novel At Swim, Two Boys by Jamie O'Neill.
 Hear some songs here.

-(Performed at The Other Palace, Supported by Arts Council England)
+(The Other Palace, Supported by Arts Council England)

 Broadcast Two old friends attempt to reconnect.
 But with every detail of their lives recorded online are they able to let go and move forward?
 What happens if they press delete?
 Hear the piece here.